-3.6 Payment of a down payment upon the order may in no way be considered as giving the BUYER any rights not to honour its total commitment.
+3.7 Payment of a down payment upon the order may in no way be considered as giving the BUYER any rights not to honour its total commitment.
 Consequently, this payment implies an obligation to pay the entire balance in full, without prejudice to any possible damages.

-3.9 In the event of any non-payment on due dates, all amicable and legal collection charges, including solicitor’s, notary’s, bailiff’s and similar fees, and interests will be at the cost of the BUYER.
+3.10 In the event of any non-payment on due dates, all amicable and legal collection charges, including solicitor’s, notary’s, bailiff’s and similar fees, and interests will be at the cost of the BUYER.

 4. DELIVERY - TRANSPORT

-By virtue of the above, the Buyer shall not be entitled to reject the Goods due to delayed delivery.
+By virtue of the above, the BUYER shall not be entitled to reject the goods due to delayed delivery.

 SERCO’s services are recognized by the acceptance report being signed.

-5. RESERVATION OF TITLE
+5. RESERVATION OF TITLE AND INTELLECTUAL PROPERTY

-- THE SELLER has given its prior written agreement, or
+- The SELLER has given its prior written agreement; or

 - Required by law or any legal or administrative decision not subject to appeal.

-6.2 However, information is not considered as being confidential when the BUYER is able to provide evidence that the information concerned:
+8.2 However, information is not considered as being confidential when the BUYER is able to provide evidence that the information concerned:

-- Has become public property on account of third party acts in no way attributable to the BUYER,
+- Has become public property on account of third party acts in no way attributable to the BUYER;

-- Has been lawfully received from a third party without any infringement to the present conditions,
+- Has been lawfully received from a third party without any infringement to the present conditions;

 - Has been developed independently by the BUYER beforehand and in all good faith.